-The basic elements of the compensation program are base salary, annual incentive bonuses and long-term EPSP Shares and/or Option incentives.
-If the LTIP Plan Resolution is approved by shareholders at the Meeting, the compensation program will also include other long-term security-based Awards.
+The basic elements of the compensation program are base salary, annual incentive bonuses and long-term EPSP Shares and/or Awards.
+If the LTIP Plan Resolution is re-approved by shareholders at the Meeting, the compensation program will continue to include Awards.